Nozbe/WatermelonDB/docs-master/Advanced/AdvancedFields.md

 const sanitizeReactions = json => json
 ```

+You can reference other fields on your model via `this.<field_name>`.
+Note that this only works with standard `function` syntax, and not with ES6 arrow functions.

 **Warning about JSON fields**:

 JSON fields go against relational, lazy nature of Watermelon, because **you can't query or count by the contents of JSON fields**.
 If you need or might need in the future to query records by some piece of data, don't use JSON.